-DSP advertising can be difficult to navigate.
-Deciding on the best demand side platform for your programmatic marketing campaign can be hard because each has its own strengths, inventory sources, and characteristics.
+DSP programmatic buying can be difficult to navigate.
+Choosing the best demand side platform for your programmatic marketing campaign can be hard because each has its own strengths, inventory sources, and characteristics.
 A programmatic advertising company can help you choose the right DSP for your marketing campaign.

 DSP programmatic advertising technology allows advertisers and agencies to buy ads across multiple ad exchanges in multiple sources through one interface, but what is a DSP?Demand side platforms, or DSPs, are an important part of programmatic advertising.
 But to truly understand which DSP is best for you, we first need to take a step back and understand the programmatic advertising landscape.
 So we’ll start with the basics.

 - Benefits of using a DSP

 - List of DSPs we use

 - Which DSP is right for your campaign

 - DSP vs Trading Desk